archseer/enigma/README.md

 We hope to simplify this step in the future (once enigma can run the compiler).

-Run `cargo install` to install the dependencies, `cargo run` to build and run the VM.
+Run `cargo run` to install dependencies, build and run the VM.
+By default, it will try to boot up the erl shell ([and fail, but it currently boots up the entire kernel layer, up to the user shell](https://asciinema.org/a/yVKI5dAdDXGq11azUSjbQV42y)).

 Expect crashes, but a lot of the functionality is already available.

 We will distribute binaries for various platforms, once we reach a certain level of usability.